-CAFII Working Group On FCAC Appropriateness Guideline's Provisions Related To Authorized Insurance Products/Credit Protection Insurance- Summary Notes 14 July, 2021 Meeting weeks to provide a response.
+Summary Notes 14 July, 2021 Meeting

+Martin Boyle started off the meeting by providing an update on the latest draft that the FCAC has provided the CBA around the Appropriateness Guideline.
+The latest draft only gives the CBA a few weeks to provide a response.
 It reduces the number of principles from 7 to 5, but the two dropped principles-training, and oversight and record keeping-remain in the draft, but are now incorporated into other sections.